versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 }
 ```

-Our Barebones Story Editor will feature *just* Name, Description, and Estimate,
+Our Barebones Story Editor will feature *just* Name, Description, and Estimate, so this query is enough for us to
-so this query is enough for us to base our GET HTTP request on.
+base our GET HTTP request on.

 ## 4. Issue a Barebones POST Story HTTP Request

-* Now, fire up another JSFiddle tab, and, after selecting `jQuery` as your framework, add this code to the JavaScript panel and run it:
+* Now, fire up another JSFiddle tab, and, after selecting `jQuery` as your framework, first paste
+this code into the JavaScript pane:

 ```javascript
 var host = "http://eval.versionone.net";